pivovarit/parallel-collectors/README.md

       .map(i -> foo(i)) // runs implicitly on ForkJoinPool.commonPool()
       .toList();

-In order to avoid such problems, **the solution is to isolate blocking tasks** and run them on a separate thread pool... but there's a catch.
+To avoid such problems, **the solution is to isolate blocking tasks** and run them on a separate thread pool... but there's a catch.

-**Sadly, Streams can only run parallel computations on the common `ForkJoinPool`** which effectively restricts the applicability of them to CPU-bound jobs.
+**Sadly, Streams can only run parallel computations on the common `ForkJoinPool`**, which effectively restricts their applicability to CPU-bound jobs.

 However, there's a trick that allows running parallel Streams in a custom FJP instance... but it's not considered reliable (and can still induce oversubscription issues while competing with the common pool for resources)